PoCInnovation/open-source-project-template/.github/getting-started.md

 A release is tool with changelogs that present a full history of a project.

 This template provides an [action](./workflows/release-drafter.yml) that drafts [next releases notes](./release-drafter.yml) as pull requests are merged into the main branch.
 You don't need to update it.
+> Check this [action's documentation](https://github.com/release-drafter/release-drafter) to understand how it works

 ### Settings